 OPC UA toolkits are used for a wide range of application scenarios in industrial environments.
 For that reason they are robust, certified, are being maintained and continuously enhanced.
 Toolkit providers offer specialized and optimized developer frameworks for various programming languages.
 Toolkits differ in their OPC UA-specific functionality and in terms of their application, use-case and operational environment.
 All toolkits are offered with professional support and development service.
 Further information is available from toolkit manufacturers.

-OPC From Data Access to Unified Architecture Available at OPC Foundation only
+OPC From Data Access to Unified Architecture ISBN: 978-3800735068

 OPC Unified Architecture ISBN: 978-3540688983